aedobbyn/menu-builder/compile/writeup.md

 ## [8] "3 tablespoons prepared stir-fry or oyster sauce"
 ```

+Now we've got a list of named recipes with one row per ingredient.
 Next step is tidying.
 We want to put this list of recipes into dataframe format with one observation per row and one variable per column.
 Our rows will contain items in the recipe content, each of which we'll associate with the recipe's name.

 ```r